-Understanding & Healing Old Wounds During Good Times - A Therapist's Insight
+Understanding & Healing Wounded Emotions During Good Times

 Enjoying the warmth of a beautiful day yesterday, my friend and I immersed ourselves in a deep, thought-provoking conversation.
 These conversations are part of the fabric of many of my friendships.
 I never shy away from delving deep, unraveling thoughts and feelings that are complex and sometimes painful.
 My friend was wrestling with a perplexing issue:

-Why did old negative thoughts and insecurities crop up just when life was going smoothly?
+Why do old negative thoughts and insecurities creep up just when life seems to be going smoothly?

-In response to her question, I found myself outlining the possible reasons:
+In response, I found myself outlining the possible reasons:

 When we're not caught up in a Crisis of the Week (or COWs as we sometimes humorously label them), our brains have the bandwidth to journey back into the past, occasionally dredging up old wounds and insecurities.